openworm/tracker-commons/src/Python/README.md

 ### WCON parser: proof of concept

 Thanks to the Python libraries `json` and `jsonschema`, it is relatively trivial to parse and validate a WCON file.
-Here's an example of how to accomplish this, without using this package:
+Here's an example of how one might accomplish this, without even using the `wcon_parser` package:

     import json, jsonschema